 To be honest, many days can go by where I find no failed appliances.
 This is great news for my clients.
 I’ve even been guilty myself of thinking it was a waste of time.
-Then out of the blue, I find something so dangerous that it justifies to me again, what we do here and why electrical testing is a requirement.
+Then out of the blue, I find something so dangerous that it justifies to me again, what we do here and why electrical testing is a requirement and so important.

 Testing procedures go something like this:

-A couple of weeks ago I was doing some routine testing in a factory.
+Not long ago I was doing some routine testing in a factory.
 When I came to a Table Saw I found a minor fault in the visual check that could be easily remedied.
-Knowing it was only a 2-minute fix, I carried on to complete all the testing.
+Knowing it was only a 5-minute fix, I carried on to complete all the testing.
 For safety reasons, I always continue testing on this type of appliance fault to ensure I have a base point before repairs are made.

 However, when undertaking the Earth Bond test, I could not find a connection. – FAIL.